KILTprotocol/portablegabi-tutorial/src/2_attestation.md

 // For this example you could use the provided keys.
-// Note: never use those keys in production!!! const pubKey = new portablegabi.AttesterPrivateKey( "<The pre-generated public key of the attester>"
+// Note: never use those keys in production!!! const pubKey = new portablegabi.AttesterPublicKey( "<The pre-generated public key of the attester>"
 );
 const privKey = new portablegabi.AttesterPrivateKey(